skellis46/slipbox/two women dancing.md

 Bob Whalley -- introducing me to Yuk Hui's book _The Question Concerning Technology in China_ (which appeared at nearly the same time in some writing I found by Alan Jacobs.)
 Instance of [[Baader-Meinhof phenomenon]].
 People whose work I have cited.
 Am grateful for their scholarship and the influence they've had on my thinking and understanding.
 Love those silent threads between people and ideas.

 # Edit bin

+I find Bench's position on the digital commons somewhat confusing/ambiguous.
+The common is her fundamental lens to understand the transmission and circulation of dance.
+She recognises how the "participatory commons appeals as an alternative to the extractive neoliberal financial logics that govern much of contemporary life."[@bench-2020-perpetual p.4] equivocation? or just recognising the paradox?
+But why no mention of this is not an alternative at all.
+Touches on this

+and I suspect they are only there due to pandemic lockdown restrictions.
+That is, without SARS-CoV-2 virus perhaps they would have danced in the privacy of their own home(s)?

+the burden of responsibility now rests squarely on the shoulders of the individual.
+The

+that is distinctive in two ways.
+The first is the recognition that the process of modernization is never-ending.
+There is no end-game, or point at which human affairs become "totally transparent thanks to knowing everything needing to be known."[@bauman-2000-liquid p.29] The second is that

+This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm. or is it freedom v security (and safety) - Baumann?

+Then what?
+Where does that leave those of us thinking about the body and movement for screen?
+Does it do anything to us?
+Does it help?
+Get in the way?

+> In a postmodern society overcome with new media, Charli D’Amelio can be deemed a martyr for new ICTs that encourage synoptic surveillance and the desire to be watched.[@richards-2021-tiktok n.pag.]

 I didn't see the mediated, algorithm-ed, commodification of their dancing on TikTok, even though it was revealed to a certain extent in their m.
 Yet I can also imagine their video ghosts on a small screen: the framing, the dancing, the music, the stickers, the desire to share and be seen.
 For the purposes of this writing can we agree that their dance was shaped algorithmically?
 Mention here Morrison et al and algorithms of performance? (from Blanco Borelli and moore)